derickarts/openmct/API.md

 a minified version that can be included in your application.
 The output of the build process is placed in a `dist` folder, which can be copied out to another location as needed.
-The content of this folder will include a minified javascript file named `openmct.js` as well as
+The content of this folder will include a minified javascript file named `openmct.js` as well as assets such as html, css, and images necessary for the UI.

 ## Starting an Open MCT application